 - Twenty delegates are selected to represent Iowa each year (dependent on funding) through “State 4-H Recognition Day.”
-This process includes a written application with five essay questions, submission of a one-page resume, and a panel interview.
-Delegates will apply in November-January and winners are announced in April.
+This process includes submitting a one-page cover letter and a one-page resume.
+4-H Members can apply in January, and winners are announced in April.

 - Applicants may only attend either National Conference or National Congress in one award year.
 If an applicant is selected for both, they will be awarded the National 4-H Conference trip.

 - 4-H members may only attend National 4-H Congress one time.

 - A maximum of 30 interviews will be scheduled for this opportunity, candidates will be selected through the written application round.